lpego/PICT/README.md

 It takes a while to compile...

 ## Testing recording
-Recoding works as expected, only thing the stack is a bit slow to start up, resulting in some dealy from script launch to actual start of recording.
+Recoding works as expected, only thing the stack is a bit slow to start up, resulting in some delay from script launch to actual start of recording.

 Added `.sh` script for logging time and errors too, had to remove spaces in `time = [...]` assignment...